3 Days in Budapest: The Best Budapest Itinerary [2024]

 DAY 2

 What else can you visit for 3 days in Budapest?
-When in Budapest, don’t miss going to one of the most remarkable buildings in the city – St Stephen’s basilica.
+When in Budapest, don’t miss going to one of the most remarkable buildings in the city – St Stephen’s Basilica.
 This church is dedicated to King St Stephen, the founder of Hungary.
-Outside it is ornate in neoclassical style.
+Outside, it is ornate in neoclassical style.
 Entry is free, but you can leave a small donation.
 The inside is covered in gorgeous artwork, gold, and marble.
 Organ concerts are organized inside the church as well.
-I also recommend climbing to the top of the 18th-century church for some photo opportunities.
-You will admire a fantastic panoramic view of Budapest, just buy your ticket
+I also recommend climbing to the top of the 18th-century church for photo opportunities.
+You will admire a fantastic panoramic view of Budapest, just buy your ticket.

 St Stephen's basilica Budapest

-8.Budapest from above – the view from Ferries wheel
+8.Budapest from above – the view from the Ferries wheel

+As number 8 on this Budapest itinerary, I recommend something different.
 Just a short walk away from St Stephen’s Basilica, and you will find the Ferris wheel of Budapest.
-It is a perfect way to have a panoramic view of all city’s sights.
-That was my second time on a Ferris wheel because I have a fear of heights, but riding the Budapest Ferris wheel was worth it.
+It is a perfect way to have a panoramic view of all the city’s sights, and riding the Budapest Ferris wheel is worth it.
 I truly enjoyed this ride and the fantastic night view of Hungary’s capital.

 Night view of Budapest from Ferries wheel